Arno65/Advent-of-Code-2024/README.md

 Day 6 has solutions in Haskell and C++.

-Day 7 has a solution in Haskell.
+Day 7 and 8  have solutions in Haskell.

 Happy coding!